dmh2000/telemetry/README.md

 Go to [Step 1](step1/README.md).
 During the setup you will be following a tutorial on the Azure website, but the step 1 readme has some extra information and hints that can help out when doing the tutorial.

-## Step 2 - Client device reading data from Azure IOT service
+## Step 2 - Sending Commands to the IOT Device

-Now that the devices is sending its data to Azure, I need to see how a client device will connect to Azure to retrieve the data and display it.
-I will use a simple command line program to retrieve the data.
+Now that the IOT device is sending its data to Azure, and I can read it from my workstation,  I need to see how to send commands to the device.

+Go to [Step 2](step2/README.md).
+You will be following the next step in the Azure IOT tutorial.

-## Step 3 -
+## Step 3 - IOT Device Application

+Go to [Step 3](step3/README.md).
+Create the actual application to run on the IOT device.

+## Step 4 - Web Server Backend

+Go to [Step 4](step4/README.md).
+Creating the web server backend that reads the IOT device telemetry and forwards commands to it.to run on the IOT device.

+## Step 5 - Web Frontend

+Go to [Step 5](step5/README.md).
+Create the React app that